pedrosatulio/Thermoplasmonics/README.md

 > Parametric sweep on gold nanospheres for increasing radius (from 5 to 100 nm) is illustrated.
 Absorption maximum for each size is stored and used to calculate size dependent FoM.
 The obtained results are plotted.

 ### [3.
 Parametric sweep #2: colormaps](Colormap.md)
 > Multidimensional parametric sweep is introduced exploring LSPR tunability of nanorods.
 Gold nanorod length and diameter are swept and absorption cross section extracted.
-Plasmon peak wavelength and FoM colormaps are ellaborated based length and diameter changes.
+Plasmon peak wavelength and FoM colormaps are elaborated based length and diameter changes.

 ### [4.
 Collective heating in cuvette](Thermal.md)
 > Here, a generic solution to the macroscopic transient heating of gold colloid in a cuvette suffering from convective heat losses (_h_) is shown.
 Three gold nanosphere sizes are modeled (5, 50 and 100 nm) maintaining the same total mass of NPs among calculations.
 Temperature increase in the steady-state is then compared with FoM.